 (29 Dec 1854 - )

-The death date is not known but W. J. Root seems to have still had a studio when he was 76 in 1930.
+The death date is not known for W. J. Root but he seems to have still had a studio when he was 76 in 1930.
 The cabinet card here was probably finished between 1902 and 1918.

 Apparently in 1903 and 1905, the photography studio was also a bowling alley.

 Note that Emerson’s brother Melville Root is also listed as photographer.
 He has no separate studio listing in the business pages so he was apparently working for another photographer at the time.

 The two below are by William H Root.